Skip to main content

 You can redeploy a previous version of your application by passing --previous-version <version-id> to the app deploy command.

-However, this will fail if the previous and current versions have different database schemas.
-To roll back your schema, use the rollback command instead.
+This will fail if the previous and current versions have different database schemas.

 Deleting Applications